SherryYang1122/DroneSynthesis2DOA/README.md

   --algorithm srp_phat \
   --dataset MicArrayDataTest
 ```
-Optional flags, which are explained in the corresponding paper:
+Optional flags, which are explained in the corresponding paper and 4️⃣ Neural Network DOA Estimation:
 ```bash
 --beta
 --mask
 ```

-**beta** Adds a weighting factor β to GCC-PHAT to retain partial magnitude information, improving robustness in low-SNR conditions.
-Default: 0.7.

-**mask** Applies a binary frequency mask (250 Hz–7000 Hz) in GCC-PHAT to keep relevant components and suppress noise.
-Both options can be used together for enhanced performance.
+Both options can also be used together for enhanced performance.

 ## 6️⃣ Evaluation for Traditional DOA Estimation Methods
 Evaluate predictions vs ground truth on signal processing methods: